Warwick General Cemetery: History

 Established Warwick architects Dornbusch and Connolly, who accepted the tender of Phil Thornton for £1,236 in February 1926, designed the William Mitchner Shelter-shed.
 This octangular brick and cement structure was designed with a bell tower and seating accommodation inside.
-It did not have the wing's detailed in Mitchner's will but the shelter-shed does include a vault with marble crosses at ether end and marble plaque giving his details but no iron railing.
+It did not have the wing's detailed in Mitchner's will but the shelter-shed does include a vault with marble crosses at either end and marble plaque giving his details but no iron railing.
 In 1926 the Warwick and Allora Cemetery Trustees agreed to share the cost of a clay model for the bust.
 However, it is thought that Charles Astley created the Allora Mitchner bust and Petrie's Stonemasons were involved with the Warwick sculpture.

 As the Cemetery Trustees died, moved out of the district, or resigned, the pertinent religious denomination appointed their replacements, although these appointments were not always gazetted.
 By September 1936 there were only two gazetted Trustees even though Churches had nominated new appointees.
 Meanwhile, there had been no Trustee meeting since 24 December 1933 and the Warwick City Council had been looking after the cemetery.
 While it was government policy to vest Cemetery Reserves in local councils, the Trustees were keen to retain their positions believing that as volunteers they saved taxpayers money especially as the cemetery was in the Shire of Rosenthal and not within the Warwick City boundaries.

 Warwick City Council complained in February 1938 to the Lands Department about the cemetery's condition.
 A memo from the Toowoomba Land Office to Brisbane commented that the Cemetery Reserve comprised 52? acres including the original 8 acres.
 The Trustees had recently surveyed 5 new sections with spaces for 500 graves marked off in good order and proper alignment.
 The southern boundary fence, along Lancaster Street, was renewed and a painted sawn picket fence with suitable gates was erected along the eastern boundary, Wentworth Street, and the northern and western boundaries were adequately fenced.
 A properly formed gravelled roadway lead from the main entrance and most paths were well maintained although some were much overgrown with grass.
 The shelter shed containing the remains of William Mitchner in a vault was being repaired and painted at the time of inspection.